-Queensland Government ignores UNESCO on Great Barrier Reef
+Queensland Governmental ignores UNESCO on Great Barrier Reef for mega ports

-Australia’s snubfin dolphin and other marine life face new threats to survival after the Queensland Government revealed draft plans for massive industrial development along the Great Barrier Reef coast.
+Australia’s snubfin dolphin and other marine life face new threats.
+That’s to their survival.
+All after the Queensland Government revealed draft plans.
+Consequently for massive industrial development.
+Worst part, it’s building mega ports along the Great Barrier Reef coast.

-WWF-Australia today expressed alarm over the Queensland Government’s draft plans to open up sites up and down the Queensland coast to huge new port developments and said the strategy pushed the Reef one step closer to being listed on UNESCO’s ‘World Heritage in Danger’ list.
+WWF-Australia today expressed alarm.
+For that’s over the Queensland Government’s draft plans.
+Especially to open up sites up and down the Queensland coast.
+That’s to huge new port developments For they said the strategy pushed the Reef one step closer.
+All to being listed on UNESCO’s ‘World Heritage in Danger’ list.

-“Earlier this year, UNESCO delivered a ‘show cause’ notice to the Australian and Queensland Governments and requested that no new port development or associated infrastructure outside of the existing and long-established major port areas be permitted,” said WWF spokesperson Richard Leck.
+So it seems earlier this year, UNESCO delivered a ‘show cause’ notice.
+Directly to the Australian and Queensland Governments.
+Also they requested that no new reef mega ports development.
+In addition, no associated infrastructure outside of the existing and long-established major port areas.
+They should not be permitted.
+This came from WWF spokesperson Richard Leck.

-“The Queensland Government’s Great Barrier Reef Ports Strategy puts them on a collision course with UNESCO, by flagging new ports in areas that are currently undeveloped or at a very small scale.
+“The Queensland Government’s Great Barrier Reef Ports Strategy puts them on a collision course with UNESCO.
+For that’s by flagging new ports in areas that are currently undeveloped.
+Also or at a very small scale.

-“The Newman Government’s plan confirms Port Alma and Balaclava Island within the World Heritage Area are earmarked for future development, effectively creating a Gladstone to Rockhampton mega-port.
+In addition, this Newman Government plan confirms Port Alma and Balaclava Island.
+For they are within the World Heritage Area.
+Then they state they are earmarked.
+All for future development.
+So that’s effectively creating a Gladstone to Rockhampton / reef mega port.

-“The proposed development sites are located within Keppel Bay and the Fitzroy River Delta which is home to the recently discovered Australian Snubfin dolphin and four species of turtles.
-An independent scientific report confirms that the Balaclava Island development would have a disastrous impact on these threatened species.
+So this proposed development has sites located within Keppel Bay.
+In addition to the Fitzroy River Delta.
+All which is home to the recently discovered Australian Snubfin dolphin.
+In addition to four species of turtles.
+An independent scientific report confirms the worst.
+I mean that the Balaclava Island development idea is bad.
+For would have a disastrous impact.
+Especially on these threatened species.

-“The last thing Queenslanders want to see for the Great Barrier Reef is the type of massive, unfettered development that occurred in Gladstone Harbour being repeated along the coast.
+Because the last thing Queenslanders want to see is this!
+I mean for the Great Barrier Reef is the type of massive, unfettered development.
+All that occurred in Gladstone Harbour.
+Then being repeated along the coast.

-“WWF is keen to work with the Queensland Government to ensure that a plan is developed that avoids this fate and keeps the Great Barrier Reef from being listed as ‘World Heritage in Danger’.”
+“WWF is keen to work with the Queensland Government.
+Especially to ensure that a plan is developed.
+One that avoids this fate and keeps the Great Barrier Reef.
+That’s from being listed as ‘World Heritage in Danger’.”